-UChicago Medicine launches registry to support phase 3 trials for COVID-19 vaccine
+UChicago Medicine launches registry for COVID-19 vaccine trials

 September 15, 2020

-The University of Chicago Medicine has launched a registry for individuals to participate in phase 3 trials for a COVID-19 vaccine and to be considered for future COVID-19 prevention research.
+The University of Chicago Medicine has launched a registry for individuals to participate in phase 3 trials for a vaccine to fight the virus that causes COVID-19.

-UChicago Medicine’s participation in large-scale national clinical trials is important because of the hospital’s location and connection to the South Side community.
-While thousands of potential volunteers already have signed up to be considered for vaccine trials in the Chicago area, researchers at UChicago hope to increase the representation of people of color and certain groups of at-risk patients, including older adults and those with chronic diseases (diabetes, hypertension, heart disease).
+UChicago Medicine’s participation in these large-scale national clinical trials is important because of the hospital’s location and connection to the South Side community.
+While thousands of potential volunteers already have signed up to be considered for vaccine trials in the Chicago area, researchers at UChicago hope to increase the representation of people of color and certain groups of at-risk patients, including the elderly and those with chronic diseases (diabetes, hypertension, heart disease).

 “We know that African American and Hispanic patients are disproportionately affected by COVID-19, and we want to assure that persons of all races are represented in these important trials.
-We hope that the people in the community surrounding the University of Chicago will volunteer to participate,” said Moderna trial leader David Pitrak, MD, Chief of the Section of Infectious Diseases at UChicago Medicine.
+We hope that members of the community surrounding the University of Chicago will volunteer to participate,” said David Pitrak, MD, the Chief of the Section of Infectious Diseases at UChicago Medicine.
 “It’s very important to have adequate representation of all races and ethnicities in clinical trials to make sure that vaccines are as effective as possible for as many people as possible.
 And we really want to be able to offer vaccines to those who are at highest risk.”

 Researchers anticipate UChicago Medicine to be the site for additional COVID-19 vaccine trials in the months ahead.
 In the meantime, other clinical trials underway at UChicago Medicine are examining the effectiveness of treatments for COVID-19, including convalescent plasma, a neutralizing antibody, and remdesivir, a broad-spectrum antiviral medication.

-Individuals who are interested in participating in the COVID-19 vaccine trials — including potential new vaccine candidates in future trials — may sign up for the UChicago Medicine COVID-19 Vaccine Study Registry at covidvaccinestudies.uchicago.edu.
+Individuals who are interested in participating in the COVID-19 vaccine trials — including potential new vaccine candidates in future trials — may sign up for the UChicago Medicine COVID-19 Vaccine Registry at covidvaccinestudies.uchicago.edu

 David Pitrak, MD